AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-5.md

 title: Magento Open Source 2.4.5 Release Notes
 ---

-{{ site.data.var.ce }} introduces improvements to platform quality, payment methods, GraphQL caching performance, and accessibility.
+Magento Open Source introduces improvements to platform quality, payment methods, GraphQL caching performance, and accessibility.
 It includes updates to integrated Google modules.

 This release includes over 290 quality fixes and enhancements.

-{:.bs-callout-info}
-Releases may contain backward-incompatible changes (BIC). {{ site.data.var.ce }} 2.4.5 contains backward-incompatible changes.
-To review these backward-incompatible changes, see [BIC reference]({{page.baseurl}}/release-notes/backward-incompatible-changes/reference.html).
-(Major backward-incompatible issues are described in [BIC highlights]({{page.baseurl}}/release-notes/backward-incompatible-changes/index.html).
-Not all releases introduce major BICs.)
+{{bics}}

 ## Other release information

-Although code for these features is bundled with quarterly releases of the {{ site.data.var.ce }} core code, several of these projects are also released independently.
+Although code for these features is bundled with quarterly releases of the Magento Open Source core code, several of these projects are also released independently.
 Bug fixes for these projects are documented in the separate, project-specific release information that is available in the documentation for each project.

-## {{ site.data.var.ce }} 2.4.5 highlights
+## Magento Open Source 2.4.5 highlights

 Look for the following highlights in this release.

 ### Security enhancements

 This release includes 20 security fix and platform security improvements.
-This security fix has been backported to {{ site.data.var.ce }} 2.4.4-p1 and {{ site.data.var.ce }} 2.3.7-p4.
+This security fix has been backported to Magento Open Source 2.4.4-p1 and Magento Open Source 2.3.7-p4.

 No confirmed attacks related to these issues have occurred to date.
 However, certain vulnerabilities can potentially be exploited to access customer information or take over administrator sessions.
 Most of these issues require that an attacker first obtains access to the Admin.
 As a result, we remind you to take all necessary steps to protect your Admin, including but not limited to these efforts: